Are You in Pain or Experiencing Difficult

 - Association of Chiropractic Colleges

 Subluxations cause a variety of conditions and can be corrected through specific chiropractic adjustments.
 Symptoms such as headaches, back pain, neck stiffness, pain in your shoulders, arms, or legs, numbness in your hand or feet, fatigue, or nervousness are some of the most common signs of subluxations.
-But, like a tooth cavity, most people will have a subluxation long before they notice any symptoms.
-Unfortunately you cannot always tell if you have a subluxation.
+But, unfortunately like a tooth cavity, most people may have a subluxation long before they notice any symptoms.
 A subluxation is like a dental cavity – you may have it for a long time before symptoms appear.
-That’s why periodic spinal checkups are so important.
-Although it may be possible to know you have a subluxation, it is rarely possible to be sure you don’t.
-Regular spinal checkups are always a good idea, and they promote good health from the inside out.
+Therefore, periodic spinal checkups, provided by Doctors of Chiropractic, are critical to locate and correct subluxations before you develop pain or other symptoms, keeping you happy and healthy.

 Three T’s – Causes of Subluxation